 In-call and post-call features

-What does RCS offer businesses in comparison to SMS?
+SMS vs RCS: What does RCS offer businesses in comparison with SMS messages?

-RCS can do more for businesses compared to SMS, here is what RCS messaging offers businesses that SMS doesn't:
+RCS text messages can do more for businesses compared to SMS.
+Here is what RCS messaging offers businesses that SMS doesn't.

 Analyze marketing campaigns by measuring transactions